greg-raven/Department-21/_posts/2009-05-05-engineers-get-no-respect.md

 ---
-title: 'Engineers get no respect'
+title: "Engineers get no respect"
 author: 'Noam Sain'
 layout: post
 ---

 Q: Why did the engineers cross the road?

-A: Because they looked in the file and that’s what they did last year.
+A: Because they looked in the file and that's what they did last year.

 Q: How do you drive an engineer completely insane?